 - Ensure the well-being of your pets by providing plenty of food, water, and shelter.
 Move outdoor cages and pet enclosures away from windows when possible.

-- DURING POWER OUTAGES, leave on your porch light to let working crews know when power has been restored and only one light inside to help reduce initial demand once power is restored.
+- Leave on your porch light to let working crews know when power has been restored and only one light inside to help reduce initial demand once power is restored.

 |Black ice is caused by extremely cold rain droplets that form a film of clear ice on roadways (it’s called “black” because you can see the black asphalt through it).
 It’s hard to see and extremely slick, so look out for this hazard when the temperature drops near freezing!